pip-services/pip-services-docs/content/en/python/elasticsearch/_index.md

         # ...
 ```

-Configuration for your microservice that includes ElasticSearch logger may look the following way.
+The configuration for your microservice that includes ElasticSearch logger may look the following way.

 ```yaml
 ...